risk-first/website/Agency-Risk.md

 Security is all about _setting limits_ on agency - both within and outside a system.

-_Within_ a system we may wish to prevent our agents from causing accidental (or deliberate) harm, but we also have [Agency Risk](Agency-Risk) from unwanted agents _outside_ the system.
-So security is also about ensuring that the environment we work in is _safe_ for the good actors to operate in, while keeping out the bad actors.
+_Within_ a system we may wish to prevent our agents from causing accidental (or deliberate) harm but we also have [Agency Risk](Agency-Risk) from unwanted agents _outside_ the system.
+So security is also about ensuring that the environment we work in is _safe_ for the good actors to operate in while keeping out the bad actors.

 Interestingly, security is handled in very similar ways in all kinds of systems, whether biological, human or institutional: